WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :align: center
     :alt: cone_shape

-When calling the extrude function the extruder will randomly sample rays inside the cone area equal to the number of extruded particles.
+When calling the extrude function the :class:`Extruder` will randomly sample rays inside the cone area equal to the number of extruded particles.
 Each ray that hits an object will spawn a particle of the specified material.
-See :ref:`materials_label` for more information about different types of materials and their properties which also have to be supplied to the Extruder.
+See :ref:`materials_label` for more information about different types of materials and their properties which also have to be supplied to the :class:`Extruder`.

-Note that the extruder supports dynamic changes of both the extruder pattern as well as the type and properties of materials.
+Note that the :class:`Extruder` supports dynamic changes of both the extruder pattern as well as the type and properties of materials.

 .. important::

-    By default the extruder does not feature any process force model.
+    By default the :class:`Extruder` does not feature any process force model.
     This means that the extrusion process will not apply any force to the tool center point of the tool.
     This is because the extrusion process is typically not a dynamic process.
-    To still employ a process force model, the user can create their own child of the Extruder class and override the calculate_process_force function.
+    To still employ a process force model, the user can create their own child of the :class:`Extruder` class and override the calculate_process_force function.
     This function is called every time the extrusion is called and should return a force vector in world coordinates which is applied to the TCP used for extrusion.